Customer Loyalty

 The compound effect of this increased spending over years makes emotional loyalty one of the most powerful drivers of customer lifetime value and sustainable revenue growth.

-Customer acquisition costs continue to rise across industries.
-Emotional loyalty provides a shield against these costs by dramatically improving retention rates.
+Emotional loyalty provides a shield against rising customer acquisition costs by dramatically improving retention rates.

 Research by Motista found that emotionally connected customers stay with brands for an average of 5.1 years, compared to 3.4 years for customers satisfied but not emotionally connected.